skip to Main Content

 What Is an Executor?

-One important reason to have a will is to be able to name your executor (also called a personal representative).
-An executor is the person responsible for managing the administration of your estate after you die.
+One important reason to have a will is the ability to name your executor (also called a personal representative).
+An executor is responsible for managing the administration of your estate after you die.
 If you don’t choose an executor, the court will choose one for you.

 Who Can Be an Executor?

 The first decision is whether to choose a person or an institution to act as executor.
-A bank, trust company, or other institution can serve.
+A bank, trust company, or other institution can serve as well as family members.

 Restrictions on Executors

 Next, you need to make sure the person or institution will be allowed to serve.
-States often have qualifications that a person must meet in order to act as your personal representative.
+States often have qualifications that must be met for someone to act as your personal representative.
 For example, minors and convicted felons may not serve in this capacity.
 In addition, some states don’t allow executors who live in another state unless they are family members.
-Your attorney can tell you who is qualified to serve in your state.
+Our estate planning lawyers can tell you who is qualified to serve as an executor in Arkansas.

 What If I Don’t Have an Executor?